Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 Step 2: Teach a New Association

 Basically, use the same high-value treats used for the ''chill out'' exercise.
 Now, make a smacking noise with your mouth, and deliver the treat.
 Repeat, repeat, repeat.
 You want to do this until your dog automatically looks at you for the treat upon making the smacking sound.
 At this point, congratulations! you have classically conditioned your dog to associate the smacking noise with getting treats.

 Step 3: Add Distractions

 Practice this for brief sessions for a few days, and then try this outside in gradually distracting environments.
 The moment you spot a person at a distance, make the smacking noise and deliver her a treat.
 Repeat, repeat, repeat, making it clear that the treats arrive there is a person and the treats end when the person is no longer in sight.
-Basically, imagine your exercise between these two parenthesis ()it opens when a person is spotted and it closes when the person leaves.
-Do not give treats outside of these parenthesis during the walk.
+Basically, imagine your exercise between these two parentheses ().
+They open when a person is spotted and close when the person leaves.
+Do not give treats outside of these parentheses during the walk.

 Step 4: Generalize the Behavior

 With time, your dog will associate the presence of people of treats.
 This changes your dog's emotional state of mind, from the aroused ''I have to send you away'' to anticipation ''I saw a person, now where's my treat?''
 Now, once this is clear in your dog's mind, you need to further generalize...therefore, try this exercise on a day when it is getting dark, or around noisier people, or in a certain busy area.
 Then gradually increase the criteria, and do it when it gets darker and with people closer.
 Make safety your top priority.